NMan1/DiscordUserAPI/README.md

 **About**

 DiscordUserAPI allows you to automate a lot of discord actions needing only a user token.
+As well as manage bulk discord accounts/tokens.
 What you can do:

 1. `validate()`